 Before you start

 Take a makeup-free photo in natural light, from the front and side.
 Note how your face feels, too, since reduced tension is often the first thing people notice.
-Wash your hands and face before each session to avoid breakouts.
+Wash your hands and face before each session to avoid breakouts, and pick a consistent time of day so it is easy to remember.

 The four-week structure